2 Kid-Friendly Bermuda Resorts You’ll Love

-The Princess (top) won me over with its just-right mix of colonial and modern.
-I also really loved that Hamilton was right outside it’s doors but once you walked through them you were a world apart from the city’s hustle and bustle.
+While I really enjoyed both of these very different Bermuda resorts, the Princess (top) won me over with its just-right mix of colonial and modern.
+I also really loved that Hamilton was right outside it’s doors but once you walked through them you were a world apart from the city’s hustle, bustle and heat.

 A perfect lawn faces the harbor and has several comfortable seating areas and fire pits for cool evenings.

 The guests are a mix of tourists in sun hats and business people in suits visiting the insurance giants nearby.
-But in the morning it was common to see kids running around on the lawn while their parents lingered over coffee at one of the restaurant’s outdoor tables.
+But in the morning it was common to see kids running around on the lawn while their parents lingered over the buffet breakfast and coffee at one of the restaurant’s outdoor tables.

 The Southampton is more tucked away and feels that way.
 It’s the resort to choose if you want to stay on property and relax for most of your visit.
 It’s also the better hotel with babies, toddlers and younger kids.

-Even though it’s the younger of the two hotels the Southampton has a more classic, colonial atmosphere.
+Even though it’s the younger of the two hotels the bright pink Southampton has a more classic, colonial atmosphere.
 Its lobby has lots of dark wood, Persian carpets and a subdued vibe.

-The recently renovated upper floors have colors and fixtures that give it a 1950s resort feel.
+The recently renovated rooms have colors and fixtures that give it a 1950s resort feel.
 I expected to run into Don Draper in the elevators.

 The standard rooms in both hotels are are roomy but not huge.
 Both rooms had a desk, a refrigerator, and a large walk-in closet.
 They each had outlets on the bedside tables and only one USB port on the desk.